mickaeltemporao/itds/docs/modules/science-2.md

 - Identify questions (keep track of their id) in each of the codebooks that could be used to explore at least 3 of the 9 identified hypothesis.
     - :fontawesome-solid-rocket: Above and beyond: Identify questions (keep track of their id) to explore all of the identified hypothesis with links with existing papers.

-- Instructor: Setup Github Repository with Readme
+- Instructor: Setup Github Repository with a `README.md` file

 **:fontawesome-solid-house-laptop: Recommended Practice**